 Sip

-Tasting at Region, Courtesy of Region
+Tasting at Region, Photo courtesy of Region

-Region Wine Bar, a unique Sonoma focused wine bar that features a collection of wine from 25 boutique and/or quintessential Sonoma County wine producers, equalling a total of 50 wines (or more) that guests can taste all in one place.
+Another fantastic new arrival at The Barlow over the past six months is Region Wine Bar, a unique Sonoma focused wine bar that features a collection of wine from 25 boutique and/or quintessential Sonoma County wine producers, equalling a total of 50 wines (or more) that guests can taste all in one place.
 Region’s mission is to offer the largest selection of Sonoma County wines that are available to taste in Wine Country, therefore connecting guests with a variety of boutique, lesser known, and unique wines they might never get to try elsewhere.

 After two years of planning and design, the recent completion and opening of Aperture Cellar‘s new architecturally stunning winery and hospitality center on a 42-acre and historic vineyard site (off of Redwood Highway in Healdsburg), has been a welcome addition to the region.
 Winemaker and Proprietor Jesse Katz has made a name for himself over the past 15 years, developing a cult following.
 Katz’s winemaking technique and style is credited to his experience working at some of the top wineries in the world, including but not limited to Pétrus, Screaming Eagle, and Robert Foley.
 Aperture’s mission has always been to find the top cool-climate spots in California where Bordeaux varietals can thrive, and to source from these vineyards.
 The new Aperture Cellars winery and hospitality center are a joint venture between Jesse and his father, Andy Katz, a renowned photographer, that facilitates the intermingling of wine and art, the duo’s greatest passions.

-Aperture Cellars, Courtesy of Aperture
+Aperture Cellars, Photo courtesy of Aperture

 BloodRoot in Healdsburg is a new venture spearheaded by Noah and Kelly Dorrance of Reeve Wines.
 This unique business is a collaboration between esteemed winemakers with great vineyard sourcing who have come together to make well-crafted, value-minded wines, sourced from benchmark vineyards throughout the most respected wine growing regions in California.
 BloodRoot’s new tasting room, which opened in fall, is situated in downtown Healdsburg.
 Despite not having planned to open during a pandemic, the business quickly made the move to set up a comfortable outdoor covered tasting and seating area.